LCF MA Prospective Students Day: Artefact, Footwear, Pattern, and Futures Exhibition

 Design Futures in SSA: Post-Western Perspectives is a network of pioneering technologists, curators and scholars from Ghana, Kenya, Senegal, South Africa and UK.

-Associate Dean of Research, LCF and Professor of Digital Design and Innovation
+Director of Research and Innovation (Stratford) and Professor of Digital Design and Innovation

 Rootstein Hopkins Chair of Dress History and Curatorship Joint Programme Leader with Professor Judith Clark, MA Fashion Curation pathway